TritonDataCenter/rfd/rfd/0103/README.md

 #### 12. Drop rows from old mappings.

 Now we need to clean up data left over from the previous shard relation.
 Because we are about to delete data irretrievably, let's take a moment to step back and review our overall goal with this process, which is to split existing data between two database shards, one which is left behind on old hardware, and the other which is moved to new hardware.
 We will also need to get rid of all the tables that housed marlin and storage information, if the split shard was the administrative shard.

-In step 1, we made a new async shard that needed to replicate all data from the original shard.
+In step 3, we made a new async peer that needed to replicate all data from the original shard.
 This diagram is simplified.
-Instead of showing the real 3-shard setup with a primary, sync, and async, to which we add a second async, I'm going to show only the primary on the left and the second async on the right, skipping the sync and first async for simplicity.
+Instead of showing the real 3-shard setup with a primary, sync, and async, to which we add a second async, I'm going to show only the primary on the left and the second async on the right, skipping the sync and first async for simplicity.  `1.moray` and `2.moray` are abbreviations for "data that was stored on x.moray".

-                       PEER 1

-         SHARD 1                  SHARD 4
+         PRIMARY                 2ND ASYNC

        +-----------+           +-----------+